-We provide postretirement health benefits to certain of our retired U.S. employees up to the age of 65 under a cost- sharing arrangement and provide supplemental Medicare benefits to certain of our U.S. retirees over the age of 65.
+We provide postretirement health benefits to certain of our retired U.S. employees up to the age of 65 under a cost-sharing arrangement and provide supplemental Medicare benefits to certain of our U.S. retirees over the age of 65.
 Our postretirement health benefit plan was closed to new participants retiring after December 31, 2021.
 Our policy is to fund the cost of these postretirement benefits from operating cash flows.
 While we do not intend to terminate these postretirement health benefits, we may do so at any time, subject to applicable laws and regulations.
 At year-end 2023, our postretirement health benefits obligation and related loss recorded in "Accumulated other comprehensive loss" were approximately \$2 million and \$10 million, respectively.
-At year-end 2022, our postretirement health benefits obligation and related other comprehensive loss" were approximately service in "Accumulated other comprehensive loss" were approximately service.
+At year-end 2022, our postretirement health benefits obligation and related loss recorded in "Accumulated other comprehensive loss" were approximately \$2 million and \$11 million, respectively.
 Net periodic benefit cost was not material in 2023, 2022 or 2021.